FAA approves Boeing Dreamliner battery system design

 Before the planes can fly, they must be fitted with a “containment and venting” system for both lithium-ion batteries on the 787, the FAA said.
 That includes a stainless-steel enclosure to prevent heat, fumes or fire from spreading if a battery overheats in flight.
 Batteries and battery chargers must also be replaced with different components, the FAA said.

+Boeing teams around the globe were ready to quickly repair the jets.
+The company also has been conducting regular flights of the 787 to test it before delivery, a process that will speed the process of getting 787s to customers that have been waiting while the plane was grounded.

 In approving the change, the FAA is indicating that it believes Boeing’s fix is adequate to address the risk of fire on the plane.
-However, the NTSB continues to investigate what caused a battery to catch fire on the JAL plane in Boston.
-A second battery overheated during an ANA flight in Japan a few days later, prompting regulators to ground the Dreamliner.
+However, the NTSB continues to investigate what caused a battery to catch fire on a Japan Airlines plane that was parked at the airport in Boston.

+The NTSB, the top U.S. transportation investigator, is holding a two-day investigative hearing next week to help it get to the bottom of what caused the fire.

-Boeing has said its redesign addresses more than 80 potential causes, and therefore is more rigorous than if a single cause had been found.
+Boeing has said its new design addresses more than 80 potential causes of fire, and therefore is more rigorous than if a single cause had been found.

-The NTSB said Friday it would call officials from the FAA and Boeing, including Sinnett, to testify, along with people from Thales SA of France, which makes the battery system, and GS Yuasa Corp of Japan, which makes the battery.
+On Friday, the NTSB said it would call senior FAA and Boeing officials to testify at the hearing.
+The agency also is calling officials from Thales SA, the French company that makes the battery system, and GS Yuasa Corp, the Japanese company that made the actual battery.

-Asked Friday why Boeing trusted engineering assumptions that were proved wrong by events, and why Boeing or the public should trust them now, Sinnett said the company had learned to be more conservative in testing batteries, and applied that to the new system.
-He said the NTSB hearing next week would look into the question of whether the original system should have been safer.

-As for other “unknown unknowns” that may lurk in the plane, he said, “There will be some significant special attention given to this and what we have learned from it.”
+Among those included: Dorenda Baker, the director of the FAA’s aircraft certification service, and Ali Bahrami, the manager of the FAA’s transport airplane directorate and head of the Seattle FAA office, which has close connections with Boeing’s factories in Washington state.

+The NTSB also will call Mike Sinnett, Boeing’s chief 787 project engineer, who has been the frontman for Dreamliner engineering questions throughout the grounding.

-Reporting by Alwyn Scott, Andrea Shalal-Esa and Tim Hepher,; Additional reporting by Karen Jacobs in Atlanta and Kentaro Sugiyama and Yoko Kubota in Tokyo; Editing by Gerald E. McCormick, Steve Orlofsky and Eric Walsh
+Reporting by Alwyn Scott, Andrea Shalal-Esa and Tim Hepher; Editing by Gerald E. McCormick, Stev Orlofsky and Eric Walsh